OctopusDeploy/Architecture/StyleGuide/Collections.md

 See also  [performance of collections](https://www.c-sharpcorner.com/UploadFile/0f68f2/comparative-analysis-of-list-hashset-and-sortedset/)

 In general:
-- Default to using the collection interfaces, they support a wider variety of concrete collection types.
+- Default to using the collection interfaces.
+They support a wider variety of concrete collection types.
 Exception `ReferenceCollection`.
-- When handling a set of IDs, use `ReferenceCollection` and `ReferenceCollection<>`
+- When handling a set of IDs, use `ReferenceCollection` and `ReferenceCollection<>`.
-- When accepting a collection, use the most generic collection interface that still captures the intent
+- When accepting a collection, use the most generic collection interface that still captures the intent.
-- When returning a collection, use the most specific collection interface that matches the contract you wish to provide
+- When returning a collection, use the most specific collection interface that matches the contract you wish to provide.
 - Default to the `ReadOnly` collection types.
 They indicate that the method will not modify the collection during it's execution or after it returns.

 ## Commonly Used